jeff-wise/Elea/README.md

 For now the main `force` is `Synthesis`.
 Synthesis is a process of composing multiple `value`s into a new `value`.
-Parts of the new `value` are then mapped into some `system`s. `Value`s are transformed by different kinds of `Transformer`s.
+Parts of the new `value` are then mapped into some `systems`. `Values` are transformed by different kinds of `Transformers`.

 ### Transformer

-`Transformer`s are functions, they take in multiple input `value`s and return a single output `value`. `Transformer`s represent general types of computations.
+`Transformers` are functions, they take in multiple input `values` and return a single output `value`. `Transformers` represent general types of computations.
 For example, if one wanted to write a mathematical function, then one would use the Equation transformer, which is just a way to specify an equation with mathematical operations.
 This way, users can write domain specific data